aya-prover/aya-prover-docs/aya/blog/jit-compile.aya.md

 | mkLn body => substV4 body s
 ```

-During type checking, we use the locally nameless representation `mkLn`{}, so we have the freedom to mutate them and transform as we wish.
+During type checking, we use the locally nameless representation `mkLn`(), so we have the freedom to mutate them and transform as we wish.
 When type checking is done for a cluster of definitions, and the terms are finalized, we generate the meta-level code for the HOAS function bodies,
 and then we dynamically compile these functions and replace the implementation of closures with the compiled functions in the `mkJit` variant.